backdrop-contrib/slick/README.txt

-o Some useful hooks and drupal_alters for advanced works. o Modular integration with various contribs via optional sub-modules to build carousels with multimedia lightboxes or inline multimedia. o Cacheability + lazyload = light + fast.
+o Some useful hooks and drupal_alters for advanced works. o Modular integration with various contribs via optional sub-modules to build carousels with multimedia lightboxes or inline multimedia. o Media switcher: Image linked to content, Image to iframe, Image to colorbox, Image to photobox. o Cacheability + lazyload = light + fast.